How to Draw Wet Anime Hair Step by Step

 Beginner Guide to Drawing Anime & Manga

 Draw the front section of the hair hanging lower down on the face than normal with the individual clumps pointing more downwards to show that they are heavy with water.
 You can also draw the clumps closer together near their base.
-Doing so will make the hair look like the hair is sticking closer to the forehead as wet hair is likely to do.
+Doing so will make it look like the hair is sticking closer to the forehead as wet hair is likely to do.

 Step 2 – Draw the Sideburns

-To make the changes easier to see the comparison drawing shows the sideburns on their own but your drawing should look something like the examples above.
+To make the changes easier to see the comparison drawing shows the sideburns on their own but your drawing should look like the examples above.

 Step 3 – Drawing the Top Hair